 Taming Feral Kittens

 A feral kitten may hiss and spit at humans.
 They are usually terrified of humans.
-The kitten which acts the most ferocious is just the most scared, but it is capable of giving you a nasty scratch or bite and will probably try to escape if given the chance.
+The kitten that acts the most ferocious is just the most scared, but it is capable of giving you a nasty scratch or bite and will probably try to escape if given the chance.
 Remember that to the kitten you may be a predator; the kitten may think it is fighting for its life.
 All bites are serious.
 If bitten, seek medical attention and quarantine the kitten.

 If the kitten remains calm, grip it securely by the nape of the neck, put the towel on your lap and set it on the towel.
 Stroke the kitten’s body while speaking in soft, reassuring tones, then release.
 Make this first physical contact brief.
 Go through this process with each kitten.
 After all have been handled, give them a special treat.
 Baby food or Hills “a/d” brand canned food off a spoon is always a great ice-breaker.
 Repeat this process as frequently as possible.